 A castle labeled Museum of France...

-Symbol of the city of Saumur it dominates, the castle is an old fortress transformed into a palace by the Dukes of Anjou (XIV and XV century), including King René.
-It then becomes the residence of the governors of the city, prison, then deposit of arms and ammunition.
-In 1906, the castle was bought by the City to house the municipal museum, now labeled Museum of France.
-A rich collection of decorative arts currently occupies the first floor of the North and East wings.
-Part of the horse collection, gathering objects from antiquity to the early twentieth century, is exposed in the former abbey.
-The gardens of the castle offer an exceptional panorama on the Loire and the city.
-In summer, entertainment is offered for the whole family.
+Symbol of the city of Saumur it dominates, the castle is an old fortress converted into a palace by the Dukes of Anjou (fourteenth and fifteenth century), whose king René.
+He then became residence of the governors of the city jail and deposit of arms and ammunition.
+In 1906 the castle was bought by the city to house the municipal museum today labeled Museum of France.
+A rich collection of decorative arts currently occupies the first floor of the north and east wings.
+A part of the horse collection, collecting objects from antiquity to the early twentieth century, is on display in the old abbey.
+The castle gardens offer an exceptional view of the Loire and the city.
+In summer, offer entertainment for the whole family.

 - Opening time :

-- From April 1st to June 14th and from September 16th to November 4th: from Tuesday to Sunday (and holiday Mondays), from 10am to 1pm and from 2pm to 5.30pm.
+- From April 1 to June 30 and from September 1 to September 30: Tuesday to Sunday 10am to 18pm.